Best practices for buying farm inputs

 Are farm input prices better now or should you wait to make a purchase?

 Answering that question presents quite a challenge.
-Historically, farms that prioritize purchasing inputs early, on average lower total input costs.
-But this past year revealed better input prices were realized in the spring.
-As input prices continue to fall, largely driven by lower prices in commodity markets, last year’s strategy may still be a viable option.
-To decide which approach is right for your farm requires thinking strategically about your buying options.
+Historically, farms that prioritize purchasing inputs early, on average, lower total input costs.
+Deciding when to purchase inputs is right for your farm requires thinking strategically about your buying options.
+When we consider commodity prices, input purchases are sometimes better to make in the spring.

 Understanding market conditions

-Declines in commodity market prices have also driven demand for lower input costs.
-But as market prices decline, concerns of eroding farm profits may increase further demand for lowering costs.
-If demand is strong enough, it may make waiting to buy a better option.
+Declines in commodity prices often create pressure to lower input costs as concerns of eroding farm profits begin to rise.
+If demand is strong enough, it may make waiting to buy inputs a better option.

-Long-term commodity projections lean towards lower prices unless production estimates significantly change.
+Long-term commodity projections lean towards lower or steady prices unless production estimates significantly change.
 A significant change is often brought on by global or domestic events.
 These events can include global trade, wars, or poor weather, such as drought.
-Many parts of the country experienced drought in the early summer months.
-But it remains unclear how drought conditions will impact commodity prices.

 When uncertainty exists in the markets, other options to assist decision-making should be explored.
 One such option is to compare differences between current and historical prices.
-For fertilizer purchases, a crop to fertilizer price ratio helps consider short-term profits compared to product use.
+For fertilizer purchases, a crop-to-fertilizer price ratio helps consider short-term profits compared to product use.
 The fertilizer nutrient price ($/lb.) is divided by the crop price.
-Crop prices are then adjusted to a per pound value.
-For example, corn prices are divided by 56, while soybeans are divided by 60.
 A higher price ratio indicates a more expensive fertilizer (see Figure 1 below).

-In Figure 1, producers in 2022 were better off if nitrogen purchases were made in the Fall versus the Spring (ratio of 5.64 versus 9.94).
-The opposite was true for 2023 when purchases were better in Spring compared to Fall (ratio of 6.67 versus 8.07).
-With a ratio of 5.60, at current corn prices, nitrogen prices now are no more costly than they were in 2021.
-For producers with large nitrogen needs, now may be a time to consider at least some of their fertilizer purchases.
+In Figure 1, producers in 2021/2022 were better off if nitrogen purchases were made in the Fall versus the Spring (ratio of 0.13 versus 0.16).
+The opposite was true for 2024/2025 when purchases were better in Spring compared to Fall (ratio of 0.16 versus 0.14).
+With a ratio of 0.20, nitrogen is at its most expensive level in the past five years when compared to current corn prices.
+Similar high price ratios are also currently seen for phosphates and potassium fertilizers.

 Identifying needs and maximizing cash